imperialwicket/elasticsearch-logstash-index-mgmt/README.md

 This script generically walks through the indices, sorts them lexicographically, and deletes anything older than the configured number of indices.

+### elasticsearch-close-old-indices.sh

+This script generically walks through the indices, sorts them lexicographically, and closes indices older than the configured number of indices.

 ### elasticsearch-backup-index.sh

 Backup handles making a backup and a restore script for a given index.
 The default is yesterday's index, or you can pass a specific date for backup.
 You can optionally keep the backup locally, and/or push it to s3.
 If you want to get tricky, you can override the s3cmd command, and you could have this script push the backups to a storage server on your network (or whatever you want, really).